 After I meet someone two or three times, I get to know them, and I no longer have trouble picking them out in a crowd.

-Unless it's caused by injury, face blindness seems to run in families.
+Face blindness seems to run in families unless an injury causes it.
 Both my sister and my dad had to deal with it.
 The one we have is Congenital Prosopagnosia, the genetic type.
 We all have learned to compensate for it in some way, as I discussed in this article.

 Some of my friends tell me they have been aware of a similar problem.
 They all just have a mild case of it.
 They can live with it, as do I.

-It’s only people with severe cases that struggle with it.
-In any case, we all have to find a work-around to compensate for it.
+People with severe cases of Prosopagnosia struggle much more with it, trying to use other methods of recognition.
+Nevertheless, we all have to find a work-around to compensate for it.

 Video on Living With Face Blindness

 There are many videos on YouTube where you can learn more about Prosopagnosia.
 The video below is one of the best I've found.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.